Label-efficient multi-organ segmentation with a diffusion model: Methods

 \subsubsection{Diffusion Model}

-DDPM is an image generation method that relies on probabilistic models.
 DDPM consists of two primary processes: the sampling process and the diffusion process.
-In the sampling process, images are iteratively transformed from an initial state to a target state by applying white Gaussian noise and continuous perturbations, generating diverse and high-quality images.
+In the sampling process, images are iteratively transformed from an initial state to a target state by applying Gaussian noise and continuous perturbations, generating diverse and high-quality images.
 On the other hand, the diffusion process is a Markov chain that gradually introduces noise to the original data, moving in the opposite direction of the sampling process until the signal becomes corrupted.
 DDPM can learn a data distribution, denoted as $p_{\theta}\left(\mathbf{x}_{0}\right)$, that effectively approximates a given data distribution, represented as $q_{}\left(\mathbf{x}_{t}\right)$.
 An advantage of DDPM is that progressive sampling is more efficient in generating data samples.
-It is important to note that our proposed method is specifically based on a sub-category of diffusion models \cite{ho2020denoising}.

 The forward process of DDPM involves gradually increasing the noise in the data:

 for some fixed variance schedule $\beta_{1}, \ldots, \beta_{t}$.
 Furthermore, noise samples $\mathbf{x}_{t}$ can be obtained directly from data $\mathbf{x}_{0}$: